missionpinball/mpf-docs/hardware/pkone/connecting.rst

 switches on each board.
 Finally, be sure the last board in the chain has the CANBUS Protocol Termination Jumper set to properly terminate the bus.

+Notes:

-The ``number:`` setting for each driver/switch is its board's Address ID number in the chain, then the dash, then the driver/switch number.
-Note that the addresses are numbered starting with zero (Extension boards have addresses 0 to 7 while Lightshow boards have addresses 0 to 3).
-You cannot have two boards with the same Address ID.
+   * Address ID values are numbered starting with zero (Extension boards have addresses 0 to 7 while Lightshow boards have addresses 0 to 3).
+   * An Extension board cannot have the same Address ID number as a Lightshow board (all connected boards must have unique Address ID values).
+   * You do not have to chain the boards in the same order as their Address ID numbers.